 Q: What can I do if I am not married and want to establish myself as the parent?

 A: One way of establishing parentage is by signing a voluntary declaration of paternity at the time the child is born.
-The signing of this document will be witnessed by the hospital staff who will forward the declaration to the Department of Child Support Services.
+The signing of this document will be witnessed by the hospital staff who will forward the declaration to a state database.
 This has the same effect as a court Judgment for Paternity.
-Another way to establish a parental relationship is by filing a Petition to Determine Parentage with the court.
-The court will examine the circumstances of each case as well as the results of genetic testing.
+Another way to establish a parental relationship is by filing a Petition to Establish Parental Relations with the court.
+The court will examine the circumstances of each case as well as possibly the results of genetic testing.

 Q: If I have not seen my child or paid child support, do I still have parental rights?